SmileiPIC/Smilei/doc/Sphinx/Use/post-processing.rst

   set by ``vmin`` and ``vmax``.
   This argument may be set instead to a function mapping the data value :math:`\in [0,1]` to the transparency :math:`\in [0,1]`.
 For instance ``lambda x: 1-x``.
-* Many Matplotlib arguments listed in :ref:`advancedOptions`.
+* Other Matplotlib arguments listed in :ref:`advancedOptions`.

 ----